 2. Contact the Anoka County Economic Assistance TEFRA worker at 763-422-7200 for a screening

 Staff will review your household information to see if you should apply for MA in METS (MNsure) or if you need to apply for MA-TEFRA.
 If you are determined to be UNDER the income limits for MA, you will be directed to apply on mnsure.org or go to an assistance center for help in applying on mnsure.org.
 If you are found to be OVER the income limits for MA, and you have a child under 18 that can be certified disabled by the state that is living with a parent or guardian, you will be mailed a packet to fill out to apply for MA-TEFRA.
 This is the process:

-- Economic Assistance will mail you informational materials and a paper application for MA called the Application for Certain Populations (DHS-3876).
+- Economic Assistance will mail you informational materials and a paper application for MA called the Supplement to MNsure Application (DHS-6696) for Health Coverage and Help Paying Costs.
 On this application, you can only apply for TEFRA for children under 18 that you feel could be certified disabled by the State Medical Review Team.
 Any other household members interested in applying for medical would need to do so on mnsure.org.